zxc916684603/ecs/intl.en-US/API Reference/Appendix/API behavior when an instance is locked for security reasons.md

 # API behavior when an instance is locked for security reasons {#EcsApi .reference}

-Note that, disk-related activities in the In\_use status reference the instance OperationLocks.
-Otherwise, the instance OperationLocks may be ignored.
+This topic provides the API request consequence when your resource is frozen due to security concerns.

+## API request consequence {#section_flj_dpg_ydb .section}

-When a security lock is indicated, the `OperationLocks` in the outgoing parameters returned by the `DescribeInstanceAttribute` will include `LockReason:security`.
+When a security lock is indicated, the `OperationLocks` in the outgoing parameters returned by the `DescribeInstances` will include `LockReason:security`.

+**Note:** Disk-related activities in the `In_use` status reference the instance `OperationLocks`.
+Otherwise, the instance `OperationLocks` may be ignored.

+In the following table, "Normal Logic" indicates that the interface is executed and result returned based on the normal logic of the interface.

 |Interface|Behavior|
 |:--------|:-------|